Over 20 years of stone experience

 Can I seal a patio myself?

-Yes — and many people do.
-As long as your patio is in decent condition and you follow the correct steps, sealing it yourself is a simple weekend project.
-It doesn’t require specialist tools, and with a little preparation, you can achieve a professional-looking finish.
+Yes — and plenty of homeowners do.
+As long as your patio is in good condition and you follow the right steps, sealing it yourself can be a straightforward weekend project.
+It doesn’t call for specialist equipment, and with a little preparation, you can achieve a durable, professional-quality result.

 1. Clean the patio thoroughly

-Dirt, algae, black spot, or leftover jointing compound should all be removed before sealing.
-A pressure washer and patio cleaner make this easier.
-If you seal over dirt or damp patches, they can become trapped beneath the surface.
+Remove all dirt, algae, black spot, and any leftover jointing compound before sealing.
+A pressure washer paired with a patio cleaner makes this much easier.
+Sealing over dirt or damp patches can trap them beneath the surface.

 This is often the most overlooked step.
-Even a little trapped moisture can cause patchiness or blooming under the sealant.
-Let the paving dry for at least 24–48 hours in good weather.
+Even a small amount of moisture can cause patchy results or blooming under the sealer.
+Let the paving dry for 24–48 hours in dry weather.

-3. Choose the right sealer for your surface
+3. Select the right sealer for your stone

-Some products are formulated for sandstone or limestone, others for porcelain or concrete.
-You’ll also want to decide between a natural finish or a colour-enhancing one.
+Different sealers are formulated for sandstone, limestone, porcelain, or concrete.
+You’ll also need to choose between a natural matte finish or a colour-enhancing effect.

 4. Apply evenly with a sprayer or roller

 Use a pump sprayer for larger areas or a roller for smaller patios.
-Avoid pooling and work methodically in sections.
-Wear gloves and mask off any surrounding plants or borders.
+Work methodically in sections and avoid pooling.
+Wear gloves and protect any surrounding borders or plants.

 5. Let it cure undisturbed

-Keep off the area for 12–24 hours, depending on the product instructions.
-Avoid rain during this time — dry, still days are ideal.
+Stay off the paving for 12–24 hours, depending on the manufacturer’s instructions.
+Dry, still days without rain are the best time to apply.

 Does sealing a patio stop weeds?